christophfeinauer/PdbTool.jl/README.md

-pdbTool: An object-oriented Julia tool to parse PDB files and work with them
+PdbTool: An object-oriented Julia tool to parse PDB files and work with them
 =============================================================================

 Overview